descope-sample-apps/wordpress-plugin/README.md

 The second and final step to adding Descope to any of your website pages, is to add the session tag to the top of each page.
 Simply add the tag `[descope-session]` to the top of the body in any of the pages you wish to require authentication for, and Descope will require authentication for any user that visits the page.

-One caveat: You will need to make sure that your WordPress hosting service is not page caching and preventing the plugin from being able to read the `DS_SESSION` cookie from the browser's localStorage.
+**One caveat**: You will need to make sure that your WordPress hosting service is not page caching and preventing the plugin from being able to read the `DS_SESSION` cookie from the browser's localStorage.

 The cookie itself is: